nicolasgomez1/LastChaos-Launcher/README.md

   * Value 3: Enable/Disable multi Client. (true/false)
   * Value 4: Server name.
 Example: MyServerGonnaBeHackedByReza
   * Value 5: Launcher Style.
 (Style1 / Style2 / Style3 / StyleCustom / DevScreen)

-# Features
-* 4 Skins and 1 Custom page for dev purposes.
-* Ability to allow or not multi-clients.
-* ip.txt File is not required anymore.
-* After downloading all the updates it will check the existence of LC.exe.new and LC.cdd.new if these 2 files exist, a batch file will be created that replaces the old files with the new ones.

 # Pics
 <p align="center">